ericoporto/ggj18_codenameLT/README.md

 # Future development

-The game code is expected to improve on [the repository used during the jam](https://github.com/RafaelGiordanno/ggj18zodiac), and the original [boilerplate code](https://github.com/ericoporto/myFirstLove) can be found here if any game wants to build on top - it lacks some used libraries.
+The game code is expected to improve on [here after the global game jam](https://github.com/RafaelGiordanno/ggj18zodiac), in [@rafaelgiordanno](https://twitter.com/rafaelgiordanno)'s github, and the original [boilerplate code](https://github.com/ericoporto/myFirstLove) can be found here if any game wants to build on top - it lacks some libraries used in this 'final' game code.

+*This readme and this not really working code is written by [@eri0o](https://twitter.com/eri0o).
+If anything is wrong with this text, tell me.*